kosaladeshan/University-Network/README.md

 # University-Network
-this is a university network simulation project.
+This is a university network simulation project.